karwler/VertiRead/README.md

 Currently supported file formats are whatever SDL2_image and libarchive support.

 ## Build
-Used libraries are SDL2, SDL2_image, SDL2_ttf, libarchive, glm and by extension FreeType, HarfBuzz, libtiff, libwebp, stb_image and zlib.
+Used libraries are SDL2, SDL2_image, FreeType, libarchive, glm and by extension libtiff, libwebp, stb_image and zlib.
 The included default font is BrisaSans.
-The CMakeLists.txt is written for at least CMake 3.12.4 with Clang, GCC, MinGW or MSVC which need to support C++17.
+The CMakeLists.txt is written for at least CMake 3.12.4 with Clang, GCC, MinGW or MSVC which need to support C++ 20.
 You can generate project files for a debug build by running CMake with the "-DCMAKE_BUILD_TYPE=Debug" option.
 Otherwise it'll default to a release build.
 By default the Program uses OpenGL 3.0, which can be switched to OpenGL ES 3.0 with "-DOPENGLES=1" or entirely disabled with "-DOPENGL=0".
 Support for DirectX 11 and Vulkan 1.0 can be enabled by setting the options "-DDIRECTX=1" and "-DVULKAN=1".

 ### Linux
 Most dependencies need to be installed manually.
-Installing the development packages for libsdl2 libsdl2-image libsdl2-ttf and libarchive should do the trick.
+Installing the development packages for SDL 2, SDL_image 2, FreeType 2 and libarchive should do the trick.
 To build an AppImage run CMake with the "-DAPPIMAGE=1" option.
 Settings files are being saved in "~/.local/share/vertiread".